Pi-thagoras/the-chicken-pen/economics/econs_year_12/Foreign-Investment.md

 Every year there is a flow of foreign investment into Australia which adds to this stock.

-If this inflow of foreign investment exceeds the outflow, then there is a financial account surplus.
+If this inflow of foreign investment exceeds the outflow, then there is a financial account surplus. - this is the majority of Australia's BoP status
 - If Australian investment abroad exceeds the inflow, then there is a financial account deficit – this happened in 2020 to 2022

 Foreign investment may take the form of borrowing or it may be in the form of equity – the selling of assets (shares of companies, resources) to overseas residents.